Methodist Church of Great Britain: Children's and Youth Assembly

 There is an annual assembly for children and youth, called 3Generate.
 It represents children and young adults aged 8 to 23.
 There is also a youth president, elected annually to serve a paid full-time role.

-Charities
+Other organisations

-The Methodist Church is closely associated with several charitable organisations: namely, Action for Children (formerly the National Children's Home), Methodist Homes (MHA) and All We Can (the Methodist Relief and Development Fund).
+The Methodist Church is closely associated with several charitable organisations, namely, Action for Children (formerly the National Children's Home), Methodist Homes (MHA) and All We Can (the Methodist Relief and Development Fund).

 The church also helps to run a number of faith schools, both state and independent.
 These include two leading private schools in East Anglia, Culford School and The Leys School.
 It helps to promote an all round education with a strong Christian ethos.
+Methodist Women in Britain (MWiB) is a self-financing charity based within the wider church and a member institution within the World Federation of Methodist & Uniting Church Women.
+Other Methodist-based organisations in the UK include the Methodist Peace Fellowship; the Methodist Sacramental Fellowship, which exists to "affirm the catholic and univesal tradition of Christianity within Methodism"; Dignity and Worth, a group supporting Methodists and Wesleyans of all sexualities and genders; and Methodist Evangelicals Together, formerly called "Headway", which holds to "an understanding of marriage as the life-long union of one man and one woman and the only appropriate context for sexual intimacy" (see above on Sexuality and marriage).

 Sexual abuse

 In 2015, the Methodist Church commissioned an independent review which identified nearly 2,000 cases of past abuse, including 914 allegations of sexual abuse involving ministers or church staff, resulting in a formal public apology by the Methodist Conference.
 In 2022, the final report of the Independent Inquiry into Child Sexual Abuse found several cases of abuse within the Methodist Church, which was one of 38 religious organisations examined.
 The report issued 20 recommendations, and the church pledged to implement them, strengthen its safeguarding procedures, and improve support for survivors.